Kashu7100/Qualia2.0/examples/reinforcement_learning/dueling_network/README.md

 </p>

 ## Usage
+Following are the commands used to train and test the model:

 To train the model:
 ```bash
 python dueling_network.py train --itr 1000 --capacity 10000 --batch 80 --save True --plot True